inpla/inpla/README.md

 ### Weak reduction strategy

-In this reduction strategy, only connections that have living names are re-written by interaction rules.
+In this reduction strategy, only connections that have living names are evaluated.
 This is taken for non-terminate computation such as fixed point combinator and process networks.

 - Example: We have a sample net in `sample/processnet1.in` that keep producing natural numbers from 1 and output these to the port `r`: